Long-term tattoo care: A complete routine for lasting ink

 Positive signs are:

-- contours that are still crisp but slightly faded at the edges
+- still sharp but slightly faded edges

 - skin around the tattoo that lacks tone without major sagging